 Let's break it down into the main categories mentioned in the article above and see how you can do it without breaking the bank.
 To be fair to all you lady triathletes out there I called upon an old friend, Valerie, who finished her rookie race this past year and did it for just-over $200!

 Finding the Best Deals

 TIMING IS EVERYTHING: Best advice I can give you - plan what you need NOW and start researching and window shopping.
 Notice I didn't say buying?
 That comes later.
 If you wait until the last minute to find what you need you will either spend WAY too much (i.e. list price) or find yourself loaded down with worthless gear that doesn't fit or meet your needs.

 Once you know what you are looking for, you can take your time and wait for the right sale.

 The best time of year to buy gear is the last month of the season and the 2 months following (August-October in North America).
 That's when shops are clearing out the current year's merchandise, prepping for Inter-bike, and getting ready to stock up on the latest products.
 If you can settle for the previous year's clothing or gear you can save some serious dough.

-Deal Websites: My favorite site lately has been Chainlove but you can also find great deals on Amazon and many others.
-Also look for "deal of the day" on sites like Western Bike Works, REI, and Real Cyclist.
+Deal Websites: My favorite site lately has been Steep and Cheap but you can also find great deals on Amazon and many others.
+Also look for "deal of the day" on sites like Western Bike Works, REI, and Competitive Cyclist.
 These sites are great but if you don't know what you are looking for they are useless.
 Do your footwork first and they are much more valuable.